pinefoambath/pinefoambath/README.md

 Some personal projects:

-* ⛵️ CURRENT PROJECT, Summer 2024 📍: TripTracker.
+* ⛵️ Summer 2024 📍: Software Engineerg Master Thesis Project: TripTracker.
 Think of it as Strava for sailing.
 Tech stack: Native Android App in Java, with a .NET/C# backend hosted on Azure, data enrichment via Azure AI Studio, and a React frontend.
 This is my master thesis project for my MAS Software Engineering degree.

 * 🗞 Created [Good News Mix](https://play.google.com/store/apps/details?id=com.rollmopsgames.guardianapp2020), an Android app that gives you a break from bad news.
 Made with Java in Android SDK, available on the Google Play store.